AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/download-a-proof-in-viewer.md

 ## Downloading a Proof in the proofing viewer

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
-1. Find the proof you need, then click `Open proof`.
+1. Find the proof you need, then click **Open proof**.

-1. In the toolbar on the left of the proofing viewer, click the  `Download`button.
+1. In the toolbar on the left of the proofing viewer, click the&nbsp;**Download**button.
    ![Proofing_Viewer_toolbar_button_-_Download.png](assets/proofing-viewer-toolbar-button---download.png)

-1. Browse to the location on your file system where you want to download the proof, then click  `Save.`
+1. Browse to the location on your file system where you want to download the proof, then click&nbsp;**Save.**